tenzir/tenzir/doc/cli/vast-pivot.md

 The `pivot` command retrieves data of a related type.
 It inspects each event in a query result to find an event of the requested type.
-If the related type exists in the schema, VAST will dynamically create a new query to fetch the contextual data according to the type relationship.
+If the related type exists in the module, VAST will dynamically create a new query to fetch the contextual data according to the type relationship.

 ```bash